luontola/tdd-mooc/data/4-afterword.md

 TODO: example RLE files for test data, link to OBS screen recording instructions

-**Course artifact:** Video of you doing this exercise.
+**Submittable artifact:** Video of you doing this exercise.
 Use a screen recording software (e.g. [OBS Studio](https://obsproject.com/)).
 Upload the video to YouTube (as unlisted video) and return a link to the video as the course artifact.